Skip to content

 Without mappings, ADL knows what your objects look like — but not how data should flow between them.

-• Use the Code Preview — After setting up a mapping and assigning a template, check the Code Preview to see what the generated output will look like.
+• After setting up a mapping and assigning a template, check the Code Preview to see what the generated output will look like.